-The tendency to do this has risen to the level of such cliché that it is now a joke.
-But in case anyone hasn’t gotten the memo, I want to run an idea by you: do not save villain motivations until the very end.
+In case anyone hasn’t gotten the memo yet, I want to run an idea by you: do not save the motivations of your villain characters until the very end.
 How has this usually happened in the past?
-A villain does all sorts of dastardly deeds, with seemingly no motivation in sight, until they have the hero in their clutches, and then they start to “monologue” about all the hurts they have endured (probably some perpetrated by the hero, often without the hero’s knowledge), and how they are now enjoying their sweet, sweet revenge.
+An antagonist does all sorts of dastardly deeds, with seemingly no motivation in sight, until they have the hero in their clutches, and then they start to “monologue” about all the hurts they have endured (probably some perpetrated by the hero, often without the hero’s knowledge), and how they are now enjoying their sweet, sweet revenge.
 Then the power goes out, their death ray is rendered useless, and the hero turns around and saves the day, etc. etc. etc.

 The more you establish motivation, the more you can generate relatability.
 After all, we have goals and strive for them, so seeing someone else strive similarly is instantly attractive and releases deep feelings of empathy.
-You want this when creating any character, whether you’re working on your protagonist, their sidekick, or, yes, the villain*.
+You want this when creating any character, whether you’re working on your protagonist, their sidekick, or, yes, your villain characters*.

 In my book, I talk about why Voldemort of Harry Potter fame is such a great antagonist.
 First and foremost, he’s eerily relatable.
 He’s a guy with a lot of hurt inside him, striving to know what love feels like, but going about it in a totally terrifying way.
 I remember the moment where, despite my best efforts, I sympathized with him.
 Wow!
 Think of all the interesting feelings I would’ve missed out on if Voldemort had been characterized in a way that saved all of his motivations and deeper drivers until the very end?
 That would’ve only given me a few chapters to wrap my mind around everything, and generated a much shallower experience of the story.